 Feeling overwhelmed by constant updates and unrealistic portrayals on social media?
 Give yourself a detox!
 Reconnect with the real world and authentic interactions that nourish your soul.
 You might be surprised how much better you feel when you step away from your screen and get out in the real world.

-Do you find yourself saying things like “I should be further along” or “I should have…”?
+Do you say things like “I should be further along” or “I should have…”?
 These “shoulds” create guilt and pressure rather than recognizing how far you’ve already come.
 Replace them with “could” and “will.”
 Focus on making progress, not achieving perfection, and celebrate every step forward.

 Humans are social creatures by nature.
 Isolating yourself will make you feel lonely, alone, and disconnected from the world around you.
-Nurture your connections, do stuff you you enjoy with other people, and build a supportive community.
+Nurture your connections, do stuff you enjoy with others, and build a supportive community.
 You’ll be surprised how much better you feel with a strong social network.

 People-pleasing might seem selfless, but it drains your energy and breeds resentment.
 Learn to say “no” gracefully when things don’t align with your values or well-being.
 It’s okay to put yourself first sometimes!
 In fact, it’s downright necessary for your own mental and emotional well-being.